acburk/SOCQ/README.md

 ####groupby:
 	- (NSDictionary*)groupBy:(id(^)(id obj))groupBlock;

-_Uses the object returned from the `groupBlock` block as a key to group the object into a NSDictionary that contains a NSArray with all the objects that returned the same key_
+_Uses the object returned from the `groupBlock` block as a key to group the object into a NSDictionary that contains a NSSet with all the objects that returned the same key_

 	// Example - group everyone by their last name